cctbx/cctbx_project/mmtbx/reduce/README.md

 that must be jointly optimized and "Singletons" which can be independenly optimized.

 * **Optimizers.py:** This contains classes to optimize a set of Movers, including adding them to a model and determining their optimal states.
-User code should use the **FastOptimizer** class, which is derived from other classes that provide more basic, but slower, approaches to optimization so that the different accelerations can be tested independently.
+User code should use the **Optimizer** class, which wraps the C++ OptimizerC class.

 ## Testing